marcwiest/primera/README.md

 ## PostCSS, CSSNext and Shoelace

 PostCSS is a JavaScript framework which processes CSS files.
-[CSSNext](//cssnext.io/) is a [PostCSS](https://postcss.org) plugin which helps you to use the latest CSS syntax today.
+[CSSNext](//cssnext.io/) is a [PostCSS](https://postcss.org) plugin which helps you use the latest CSS syntax.
 The [Shoelace](//shoelace.style/) CSS framework is included by default to demonstrate the syntax.

 ## ES6 Resources